saucelabs/sauce-docs/docs/api-testing/use-cases/fact.md

 21. Click **Run**.

-    The test will pass again and you will get the email notification that resolves the incident with `production` tag in the subject.
+    The test will pass and you will get the email notification that resolves the incident with the `production` tag in the subject.

 :::note Schedule with Environments
 In the example, we run the test manually but it works in the same way when you schedule it: